Dvogonen/cyclop_plus_plus/README.md

 ###Introduction and Functions
 This is the OSD variant of CYCLOP++, the upgrade firmware for the Quanum Cyclops googles.
 * The major functionality of this project (CYCLOP++ with OSD) is to make it possible manually select channels using only the standard button on the receiver of the Quanum Cyclops.
-* The second major function is to add support for displaying channel and battery information to the video signal by adding a FPV OSD board.
+* The second major function is to add support for displaying channel and battery information to the video signal by adding a minimOSD board.
 * The third is to add support for a low battery buzzer.

-No hardware alteration is necessary to use CYCLOP++ with OSD.
-The MinimOSD display modification and buzzer modification are optional.

 This project was forked from v1.4 of the CYCLOP+ project.
 The original project uses an extra OLED screen to display information instead of the google screen.